link1905/system-design-101/content/docs/data-persistence/distributed-database/_index.md

 ```

 {{< callout type="info">}}
-In practice, replication is handled in a separate thread or process and can sometimes complete
+In practice, replication is handled in a **separate thread** or process and can sometimes complete
 before the client receives the response.
 {{< /callout >}}

-This approach offers higher availability since the primary can continue serving requests even if a replica fails.
+This approach offers better availability since the primary can continue serving requests even if a replica fails.
 It also reduces write latency.
 However, it introduces important challenges:

 - **Weak Consistency**: Updates may not immediately appear on all replicas, leading to temporary inconsistencies.